Best kombucha in the UK reviewed

 Momo kombucha

-Momo kombucha is an organic, real-ingredient kombucha.
+Momo kombucha is another organic, real-ingredient kombucha.

 The specific ingredients are: filtered water, kombucha culture, organic raw cane sugar, organic apple juice, organic tea and organic elderflower (0.1%).